+2 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

-Now known as the Stock (Identification and Movement) Regulations 1972; citation changed (see note under r.
+3 Now known as the Stock (Identification and Movement) Regulations 1972; citation changed (see note under r.
 1).

-3 The commencement date of 1 Jul 1982 that was specified was before the date of gazettal.
+4 The commencement date of 1 Jul 1982 that was specified was before the date of gazettal.